MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/imp-lifecycle/onboard.md

 We recommend that you add key project members (such as project managers) to the LCS project.
 Be sure to include each person's work email address.
 In this way, you help us work best with you and help guarantee that project members don't miss important communication from us.

-Keep the milestone dates in your LCS project current to help us connect with you at different project stages.
+Be sure to keep the milestone dates in your LCS project current.
+In this way, you help us connect with you at different project stages.
 When you're closer to your go-live date, we will contact you for a project Go-live assessment before we deploy your production environment.

 Milestone dates are stored in the LCS implementation methodology.
 For more information, see the [Methodologies](../../dev-itpro/lifecycle-services/lcs-works-lcs.md#methodologies) section of the "LCS for Customers" topic.